Avalanche Press Homepage Avalanche Press Online Store

 The Royal Netherlands Navy took mine warfare very seriously, and designed and built a series of modern and highly innovative minelayers and minesweepers in the 1930s.
 Most of the minelayers were dual-purpose vessels, in keeping with the parsimonious nature of Dutch politics — peacetime roles included fishery protection vessels, survey ships, a cadet training ship and a government yacht.

-The minelayers included in Spice Islands are based loosely on Willem van der Zaan, but unlike the actual vessel they do not carry a seaplane and are intended for a single purpose (though they are quite capable anti-submarine escorts, another mission the Dutch built into their mine warfare craft).
-The Dutch named their minelayers, but those in Spice Islands are numbered instead — I borrowed the actual names for destroyers.
+The minelayers included in Royal Netherlands Navy are based loosely on Willem van der Zaan, but unlike the actual vessel they do not carry a seaplane and are intended for a single purpose (though they are quite capable anti-submarine escorts, another mission the Dutch built into their mine warfare craft).
+The Dutch named their minelayers, but those in Royal Netherlands Navy are numbered instead — I borrowed the actual names for destroyers.

 The minesweepers, likewise, follow actual Dutch practice and are very similar to the actual Jan van Amstel class — the difference here being their greater numbers.
-With the narrow waters of the East Indies, Dutch players will find many tempting locations for minefields to slow the Japanese advance.
+With the narrow waters of the East Indies, Dutch players will find many tempting locations for minefields to slow the Japanese advance, British attacks or French raiders.